CamCove-Crichton/Whiskey-d_Away/README.md

 - Issue with getting the cards to display in the manner in which I require, so have put a hold on it and will return to it at a later stage
 - Found a bug when trying to navigate to other templates from the home template, that the icon reloads back to the home page navigation link when the new template is loaded - will need to relook at how to display the active page
 - Spacing issues with the cards as you go between small to larger displays, needs to be looked at
-- Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, needs to be looked at and have a media query added to handle the display on smaller devices
-- Footer is not displaying on smaller displays, it probably has something to do with styling, but will need to come back to look at it
-- After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct.
+- After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct, and the more items you add to the baset the numbers list begins to duplicate, but I have not found a solution to this yet unfortunately.
 - I have found there to be an error on the basket page when it comes to the note to display to the user how much is needed to be spent to qualify for the discount, as at the moment it display 0 instead of the the amount required to spend
 - I have noticed there is a slight difference in the background colour of the date of birth fields when it comes to the booking form and the urser profile, which will need to be looked at, at a later stage